 Why you NEED to have a welcome email

-Welcome emails –– the first email subscribers receive once they confirm their subscription –– get amazing results.
-In fact, they see open rates 4 times higher and click-through rates 5 times higher than other emails, according to Experian
+Welcome emails could possibly be the most highly engaged email that you send a customer.
+Studies show welcome emails see open rates 4 times higher and click-through rates 5 times higher than other emails.

-Welcome emails claim such great results because they arrive in your subscriber’s inbox at the peak of their interest – when they’ve just signed up for your email list.
-And often, welcome emails contain the incentives businesses promise on their sign up forms.
+The best welcome emails have such great results because they arrive in your subscriber’s inbox at the peak of their interest – when they’ve just signed up for your email list.
+And often, email marketing welcome emails contain the incentives businesses promise on their sign up forms.
 So subscribers are eagerly awaiting those emails and their freebies.

 At other times, subscribers are excited about signing up for a newsletter, and the welcome email gives them a sneak peek into what they’ll be receiving.

-Whatever the scenario is, welcome emails consistently perform well and can do a lot towards improving your email marketing strategy.
+Whatever the scenario is, the best welcome emails sequences consistently perform well and can do a lot towards improving your email marketing strategy.
 For example, a great welcome email will:

 - Help to improve your email deliverability